Elementor vs Gutenberg: Key Differences Between Them

 Elementor provides robust customization options.
 However, the extent to which you can customize the content depends on the particular widget.
 But the common customization options that you’ll find available in all widgets are typography, colors, backgrounds, spacing, padding, borders, shadows, alignment, column layout, responsiveness, hover, icons, etc.

-In addition, the advanced customization options you’ll enjoy in Elementor are dynamic content, theme builder, motion effects, custom fonts, sticky elements, image masking, canvas templates, custom field integration, contact form, Custom CSS, generative AI, etc.
+In addition, Elementor offers advanced customization options, such as dynamic content, theme builder, motion effects, custom fonts, sticky elements, image masking, canvas templates, custom field integration, contact form, Custom CSS, and generative AI.

 Elementor Customization Options